shawngraham/CCAD/content/about.md

 + and now a depressing quote about archaeological data

-This project is my contribution to the larger [CRANE - Computational Research in the Ancient Near East](https://crane.utoronto.ca/).
+This project is my contribution to the larger [CRANE - Computational Research in the Ancient Near East](https://crane.utoronto.ca/) project.
 With my research students, we are exploring ways we can creatively reuse legacy archaeological data (whether from the Ancient Near East or elsewhere) to generate new insights, new inspirations, new [enchantments](https://saraperry.wordpress.com/2019/07/25/its-published-archaeological-enchantment/).

 Sara Perry writes,